Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/02-LAB_SC_100_Lab2_Ex1_Entra_ID_policies.md

 Since a partner organization was recently attacked using SMS interception, you want to enforce authentication assurance following NIST.
 To achieve this, you will create an Authentication strength policy to deactivate SMS OTP and restrict the use of AAL1 authentication methods in your organization.
 You will create this configuration in the Entra ID portal.

+## Exercise Objectives

+After completing this exercise, you'll be able to:

+- Restrict the use of third-party applications to only Microsoft-verified services.
+- Create and configure authentication strength policies to enhance security.

 ## Estimated Duration: 30 Minutes

 ## Architecture Diagram